+In 1888, Sir Frank Bowden’s doctor told him that cycling could improve his health.
 He bought an interest in a small bicycle company in Raleigh Street, Nottingham, where 12 men were making three bicycles a week.

 By 1896 Raleigh owned a factory that employed 850 people and international champions were winning races on Raleigh bikes.

-Styled on the dragster, with a long seat and larger back wheels, it was the first designer bike for kids, and possibly the ugliest and most unstable bicycle of all time.
+Every young boy’s dream, the Raleigh Chopper (with three-speed Sturmey Archer hub and a T-Bar gear stick) was the coolest bike to be seen on.
+Styled on the dragster motorbikes of the 1960s, with a long seat and larger back wheels, it was the first designer bike for kids – also possibly the most unstable bicycle of all time.

 As motorcycle stuntman, Evel Knievel’s popularity reached its height, Chopper even released a Knievel bike – complete with a fake exhaust pipe.

 The Chipper (with a detachable crossbar) arrived in 1971 for girls, and the Tomahawk for younger boys came in 1972.
 A Chopper Sprint was also released, complete with drop handlebars, but was scrapped a year later.

 By 1980, production of the Chopper had ceased, though it was brought back to life in 2004 as a limited edition MK3, which remained in production for five years.
 Costing between £200 and £300, it came with a new seat and a gear lever on the handlebars rather than in the groin-threatening position on the frame.

 Other models have since been released including one produced for Halfords in 2014 and another in a “Scooter Cream” colouring in 2016.
 Fuelled by nostalgia, thousands of collectors and enthusiasts continue to invest great sums in the original 1970s models, buying spares and memorabilia on the internet.